awsdocs/amazon-ec2-user-guide-windows/doc_source/ssd-instance-store.md

 ## Non\-NVMe SSD volumes<a name="ssd-volumes"></a>

 The following instances support instance store volumes that use non\-NVMe SSDs to deliver high random I/O performance: C3, G2, I2, M3, R3, and X1\.
-For more information about the instance store volumes support by each instance type, see [Instance store volumes](InstanceStorage.md#instance-store-volumes)\.
+For more information about the instance store volumes supported by each instance type, see [Instance store volumes](InstanceStorage.md#instance-store-volumes)\.

 ## Instance store volume TRIM support<a name="InstanceStoreTrimSupport"></a>

-The following instances support SSD volumes with TRIM: C5d, F1, G4, I2, I3, I3en, M5ad, M5d, `p3dn.24xlarge`, R3, R5ad, R5d, and z1d\.
+Some instance types support SSD volumes with TRIM\.
+For more information, see [Instance store volumes](InstanceStorage.md#instance-store-volumes)\.

 Instances running Windows Server 2012 R2 support TRIM as of AWS PV Driver version 7\.3\.0\.
 Instances running earlier versions of Windows Server do not support TRIM\.